-GENERAL FUND: The fund supported by taxes, fees and other revenues that may be used for any lawful purpose.
+GENERAL FUND: The Town's primary operating fund supported by taxes, fees and other revenues that may be used for any lawful purpose.

 GENERAL OBLIGATION BONDS: When a government pledges its full faith and credit to the repayment of the bonds it issues, then those bonds are general obligation (GO) bonds.
 Sometimes the term is also used to refer to bonds that are to be repaid from taxes and other general revenues.